EOSIO/eosio-project-demux-example/README.md

 ./first_time_setup.sh
 ```

 Executing the above shell script verifies that docker and node.js are installed.
-It then downloads the `eosio/eos-dev` docker image (which contains a full version of the eosio blockchain), removes any previous instances of this docker container and installs node packages for the frontend react app.
+It then downloads the `eosio/eos-dev` docker image (which contains a full version of the eosio blockchain) and `mongo` docker image, removes any previous instances of these docker containers, and installs node packages for the frontend react app and backend nide app.

 ## Initialise and start blockchain and DApp

-After the initialisation, two terminal windows are required, both opened in the repository directory
+After the initialisation, three terminal windows are required, both opened in the repository directory

-- The **first terminal window** is for **blockchain** process.
+- The **first terminal window** is for **blockchain** and **mongodb** process.
 - The **second terminal window** is for **frontend** react app.
+- The **third terminal window** is for **backend** node app.

-**running the blockchain**
+**Running the blockchain**

-For the first (blockchain) terminal window, running
+For the first (blockchain) terminal window, running the following
 ```sh
 ./start_eosio_docker.sh
 ```
-will:
+This script will:

 - Start the eosio blockchain
-- Create smart contract owner account,
+- Create smart contract owner account
 - Deploy smart contract
-- Pre-create 7 user accounts with hard coded keys.
+- Pre-create 6 user accounts with hard coded keys
+- Create mock data by sending actions to the deployed contract

 The log of blockchain will be displayed on your screen. eosio is now running and starts producing blocks.

-**running the DApp**
+**Running the DApp**

 For the second (frontend) terminal window, running
 ```sh